trizen/sidef-book/programming_tasks/T/Topic_variable.md

 # [Topic variable][1]

 The underscore (\_) topic variable is defined at compile-time in every block of a program.
-To call a method on it, we can just use the prefix dot (*.*) operator, followed by a method name, which is equivalent with *\_.method_name*
+To call a method on it, we can just use the prefix dot (*.*) operator, followed by a method name, which is equivalent with *\_.method*

 ```ruby
 say [9,16,25].map {.sqrt};   # prints: [3, 4, 5]